MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCrashComputeSystem.md

 ## Description

-Requests to crash the guest through an architectured defined mechanism, by sending an NMI (Non Maskable Interrupt).
+Requests to crash the guest through an architecture defined mechanism, by sending an NMI (Non Maskable Interrupt).

 ## Syntax